The Mrs Bradley Mysteries

 The Mrs Bradley Mysteries is a British drama series starring Diana Rigg as Adela Bradley, and Neil Dudgeon as her chauffeur George Moody.
 The series was produced by the BBC for its BBC One channel between 31 August 1998 and 6 February 2000, based on the character created by detective writer Gladys Mitchell.
 Five episodes were produced, including a pilot special.
-Styles from the 1920s are featured, including a Rolls-Royce limousine and art deco fashions and jewellery worn by the title character.
+Styles from the 1920s are featured, including a Rolls-Royce limousine and art deco fashions and jewellery worn by the titular character.

 Episodes

 Pilot: Speedy Death

 After making a shocking appearance at her ex-husband's funeral, Mrs. Adela Bradley, accompanied by her loyal chauffeur George, visits an old friend whose daughter has just become engaged.
 When the groom-to-be turns up dead, Mrs. Bradley must navigate her goddaughter's tragic past to learn the truth.